Qwetuo/gatsby-portfolio/src/projects/oneshop.md

 ---
 title: "One Shop"
 desc: "A review site where people can share what they are buying in stores.
-(Incomplete)"
+(Still in prototype stage - More information on GitHub page)"
 priority: 5
 effort-days: 5
 website: "https://min-one-shop.herokuapp.com/"